 Centers, Initiatives and Programs

-The Watson Institute is proud to house 11 region or topic-focused centers, initiatives and projects that are dedicated to research, teaching and outreach.
+The Watson School is home to several region or topic-focused centers, initiatives and projects that are dedicated to research, teaching and outreach.
 These entities also serve as conveners, sponsoring informative events that inspire dialogue among scholars, students and the public.

 learn more about our centers